compufox/simple-config/README.md

 LIST-SEPARATOR defaults to #\\,

-Returns t if successfully loaded, otherwise nil
+Returns the loaded config

 ---

-`config` - key **&optional** default
+`config` - config key **&optional** default

-Checks loaded config for KEY, returning nil if not found
+Checks CONFIG for KEY, returning nil if not found

 If DEFAULT is given, returns it instead of nil if KEY isn't found

 ---

-`save-config` - file-path
+`save-config` - config file-path

-writes the currently loaded config to FILE-PATH, overwriting it if it already exists
+writes the CONFIG to FILE-PATH, overwriting it if it already exists

 ---